hirotakahiraki/hirotakahiraki.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a Researcher, Software Engineer, Juggler, and Doctor Course Student at The University of Tokyo, Rekimoto Laboratory.
-My research topic is Human-Computer Interaction (HCI) and focuses on extending humans’ ability through wearable devices.
-I’m particularly interested in vocal communication and want to create new interactions by extending the range of devices that computers can be handled daily.
+I am a researcher, software engineer, ball juggler, and doctoral student at the University of Tokyo’s Rekimoto Laboratory.
+My research focuses on Human-Computer Interaction (HCI), specifically on augmenting human capabilities through wearable devices.
+My primary interest lies in vocal communication, where I aim to innovate new forms of interaction by broadening the scope of everyday computer-handled devices.

-Download [CV](assets/pdfs/Curriculum_Vitae_hirotakahiraki.pdf) (last update: Oct 2022)
+Download [CV](assets/pdfs/Curriculum_Vitae_hirotakahiraki.pdf) (last update: Jun 2024)